fabiog27/fleet-host/README.md

 so whenever you open a terminal with Fleet, you first have to run `/bin/zsh` to get oh-my-zsh and asdf support.

-For asdf, the plugins for nodejs, yarn, ruby and java are preinstalled.
+For asdf, the plugins for nodejs, yarn, ruby, rust and java are preinstalled.
 There aren't any preinstalled versions.
 The user has permissions to install more plugins and any versions you need.